3sztof/3sztof.github.io/content/about/suggest-edits/index.md

    git push origin fix-typo
    ```

-6. **Create a pull request**: Go to the original repository and click "New pull request", then select your branch
+6. **Create a pull request**: Go to the [original repository](https://github.com/3sztof/3sztof.github.io/compare) and click "New pull request", then select your branch

+   The pull request will automatically use our [PR template](https://github.com/3sztof/3sztof.github.io/blob/main/.github/PULL_REQUEST_TEMPLATE.md) to help you provide all necessary information

 ## Content Guidelines